Diagnostic Medical Sonography

 - Students enjoy small class sizes, cohort educational experiences, and clinical rotations offered at multiple physician offices and hospital affiliates.

-- Rotation of clinical site placements expose students to a diversity of experiences, allowing students to not only gain future references but also to prepare them for future employment.
+- Rotation of clinical site placements expose students to diverse experiences, allowing students to not only gain future references but also to prepare them for future employment.

 - Laboratory facilities utilize state-of-the-art sonographic equipment to prepare students for current and emerging techniques and protocols.